robotpy/cxxheaderparser/README.md

 cxxheaderparser
 ===============

-**Note**: This is still a work in progress, but should be stable ~in a few weeks~ once I port robotpy-build over to use it.
-Someday I'll do that, probably!

 A pure python C++ header parser that parses C++ headers in a mildly naive manner that allows it to handle many C++ constructs, including many modern (C++11 and beyond) features.